-Mrs Long is our RE co-ordinator.
+Miss Harrison is our RE co-ordinator.
 RE is taught throughout the school and follows the North Tyneside Agreed Syllabus for RE.
 The overall aim of the subject is to enable pupils to develop respect for different beliefs whilst providing them with the opportunities to develop and discover their own personal values.
 The curriculum reflects the fact that the UK is a multi-cultural society with Christianity as its main religion.
 The teaching of RE is both creative and varied.
 Approaches include food tasting, drama, visiting the local Church, exploring festivals through art, re-telling important stories and considering personal beliefs.

 All teachers plan a range of artistic, sporting and cultural opportunities across the year so that learning in all areas is enriched.